 Neighbour’s tree blocks light in my garden – what can I do?

-First of all, check whether there is a tree preservation order protecting the tree and/or whether it stands in a conservation area.
+First of all, check whether there is a tree preservation order protecting your neighbour’s tree and/or whether it stands in a conservation area.
 You can do this by phoning your local council and asking them to check on the local map of your area.
 You can discuss with them the implications of any planning restrictions on the tree.

-If there isn’t an order or restrictions on the tree you do have a right under common law to cut back overhanging trees that are encroaching upon your property provided that you do not go over the boundary between your neighbour’s land and your own.
+If there isn’t an order or restrictions on the tree, you do have a right under common law to cut back overhanging trees that are encroaching upon your property provided that you do not go over the boundary between your neighbour’s land and your own.
 We would recommend getting agreement from your neighbour for this work to avoid any ill feeling or claims of damage.

-For answers to your questions, dedicated support and expert advice on your homeowning queries, join us as a member today!
+For further advice, dedicated support and expert advice on any homeowning queries, join us as a member today!